Triton-AI/go-kart-real-time-controller/ROS2/src/tai_gokart_packet/design/Packet_API.md

 ### Heartbeat

-Payload size: 2 Byte
+Payload size: 3 Byte

 FB: 0xAA

-Bidirectional message with a `uint8` rolling counter that increments or overflows with every message sent to the other side.
+Bidirectional message with a `uint8` rolling counter that increments or overflows with every message sent to the other side, as well as a `uint8` state code of the MCU state machine state, which is only sent by MCU.

+### Log

+Payload size: variable

+FB: 0xAD

+String log with severity level of info, warning, error or critical.
+The `c_str` content of the string cannot exceed 253 byte.
+The response to different severity levels is implementation-dependant.

 ## Configuration Payloads

-These messages set or get the configurations of the controller.
+These messages set the configurations of the controller.

 ### Configuation